-- · Take pain medicine as directed.
+- Take pain medicine as directed.
 It is normal to have some increased pain or symptoms during physical activity or physiotherapy sessions.
 It may be helpful to take a dose of pain medicine 1 or 2 hours before engaging in these activities in the first weeks after surgery.
-It is better to take medicine before the pain is severe. - Ice can reduce pain and inflammation.
-Place an ice pack wrapped in a towel on your joint as directed by your physiotherapist.
-Maximum = 20 minutes/hour - Pace yourself.
+It is better to take medicine BEFORE the pain is severe. - Ice can reduce pain and inflammation.
+It is particularly useful for people who have had knee replacement surgery.
+Place an ice pack wrapped in a towel on your joint as directed by your physiotherapist. (maximum 20 minutes/hour) - Pace yourself.
 Do not push yourself.
 Regular rest is an important part of your healing process. - Relax.
 Use relaxation techniques such as breathing exercises or progressive muscle relaxation (progressive muscle relaxation is when you tighten and relax each part of your body, starting with the toes and working up to your neck). - Distract yourself.
-Listen to music, visit with friends, write letters, watch TV. - · Think positively.
+Listen to music, visit with friends, write letters, watch TV. - Think positively.
 You will become more and more comfortable as you recover from your surgery.